Other names: Tavegil

 - Results from an early stage clinical trial suggest that clemastine resulted in a small improvement in the speed of the nerve impulses in the optic nerve

-- The most common side effect of clemastine was drowsiness
+- The most common side effect of clemastine is drowsiness

 How does clemastine work?